How to Make a Claim

 The Health Insurance Act (Cth) 1973 does not permit the insurer to contribute to any charges covered, or partially covered by Medicare.

 Please refer to the table below for some common examples:

 |Non-Medicare Medical Items; claimable as per the Personal Accident policy wording||Items covered by Medicare; not claimable through the Personal Accident Policy|

 |MRI Scans*||MRI Scans*|

 |*MRI scans are generally covered through Medicare; however please check with your treating physician, as sometimes the provider is not registered with Medicare.|

-In addition, there will be no refund in respect of any expense to which the National Health Act (Cth) 1953 or any of the regulations made there under apply.
+In addition, there will be no refund for any expenses to which the National Health Act (Cth) 1953 applies.